 the highly classified R&D sub post of Fort Monmouth, developed

 numerous Electronic Warfare systems.
-Closed in the 1995 BRAC, the
+Closed in the 1995 BRAC,

-organization dedicated to preserving its rich history.
+non-profit organization dedicated to preserving its rich history.

 Mr. Robert F. Giordano, former Director of the Electronics Warfare Laboratory

 will be available in the near future.
 Profits from book sales will

 be dedicated to InfoAge.
-Anyone interested
+Anyone interested in obtaining a copy may contact

-or write to him at InfoAge, 2201 Marconi Road, Wall Township, NJ
+InfoAge, 2201 Marconi Road, Wall Township, NJ 07719."

 |Tales of the Doobop